Federal Communications Commission.

 Total Annual Burden: 14,000 hours.

 Nature and Extent of Confidentiality: There is no need for confidentiality with this collection of information.

 Needs and Uses: FCC Form 395-B, the “Broadcast Station Annual Employment Report,” is a data collection device used by the Commission to assess industry employment trends and provide reports to Congress.
 By the form, broadcast licensees and permittees identify employees by gender and race/ethnicity in ten specified major job categories in the form.

 Type of Review: Revision of a currently approved collection.

-Respondents: Business or other for-profit entities; Individuals or households; Not-for-profit institutions; State, Local or Tribal Government.
+Respondents: Business or other for- profit entities; Not-for-profit institutions; Federal Government; and/or State, local or tribal governments.

 End Supplemental Information